SarthakDas4132/java-database-capstone/blob/main/schema-design.md

 ---

-### Relationships
+## Relationships

+- Each appointment is linked to ONE doctor and ONE patient
-- One doctor can have many appointments
+- A doctor can have MANY appointments
-- One patient can have many appointments
+- A patient can have MANY appointments

-- Each appointment is linked to one doctor and one patient
+### Foreign Keys
+- appointment.doctor_id → doctor.id
+- appointment.patient_id → patient.id
 ---

 ## MongoDB Collection Design